How to Choose a Home Security System

 Standard Equipment: What Is Included?

 A home security system may come with an equipment package.
-While the package will vary by provider, a standard package will likely include a base station, sensors, and may come with cameras.
+While the package will vary by provider, a standard package will likely include a base station, sensors, and may come with cameras, which can be helpful in monitoring your home while traveling across the country or the world.
 Other accessories, which may not be included in a standard packages, are usually purchased a la carte.

 These devices can vary from motion sensors, door and window entry sensors, smoke and carbon monoxide detectors, as well as remote key fobs and panic buttons.